microsoft/praxxis/CONTRIBUTING.md

-# How to Contribute to Mtool
+# How to Contribute to praxxis

 We'd love your help!